AATS Leadership Academy

 AATS Collaborates with Women in Thoracic Surgery for the 2018 AATS Leadership Academy

 The American Association for Thoracic Surgery (AATS) is joining with Women in Thoracic Surgery (WTS) to expand the highly successful AATS Leadership Academy program to a broader audience.
-The collaboration will focus on developing future women leaders by exposing them to the administrative, interpersonal, and mentoring skills necessary to serve in leadership positions in the field of cardiothoracic surgery.
+In 2018, the AATS Leadership Academy will focus on developing future women leaders by exposing them to the administrative, interpersonal, and mentoring skills necessary to serve in leadership positions in the field of cardiothoracic surgery.
 For the sixth consecutive year, Medtronic Inc. will provide support to make the Leadership Academy possible.

 The 2018 AATS/WTS Leadership Academy program has been designed specifically for women who are no less than five years into their academic careers in thoracic surgery, and currently hold a position as an Assistant Professor, Associate Professor, or who have recently been promoted to Professor.
 Candidates should have demonstrated leadership skills and shown significant promise as potential future Division Chiefs or leaders within their institution.
 As in previous years, the program will maintain close to a 1:1 ratio to ensure mentorship opportunities are readily available to all.